 The Pequot War of 1637 was a full-scale military conflict between the Pequot natives and the English colonists of New England.
 Native American nations of the Narragansett and Mohegan sided with the English against the aggressive Pequot.

-The Pequot War was short but intense and was primarily caused by a series of escalation tensions.
-It is primarily known as the first major conflict between New England colonists and Native Americans.
-The war is also remembered for its shocking violence.1
+The Pequot War was short but intense and primarily caused by a series of escalation tensions.
+Historians primarily remember the war as the first major conflict between New England colonists and Native Americans as well as for its shocking violence.1

 In July 1636, natives of the Eastern Niantic tribe from Block Island murdered the English trader John Oldman.
 This came on the heels of a separate murder of a different English trader, John Stone, in 1634.